AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 The traceroute still shows the Transit peering between AWS and GCP as the preferred path, despite the correct application of the `as-path prepend` earlier.

 There is another option that needs to be enabled in order to complete this lab.

-Go to **CoPilot > Cloud Fabric > Hybrid Cloud > Edge Gateways** and click on the `Edge` device.
+Navigate to **CoPilot > Cloud Fabric > Hybrid Cloud > Edge Gateways** and click on the `Edge` gateway.

 ```{figure} images/lab8-almostdone02.png
 ---